 Microsoft is not to be out-doodled.
 Its Surface Book is much more than a drawing tablet, however.
-The vibrant 13.5-inch monitor can be used with a Surface Pen and any graphics program to create beautiful illustrations, and it can also be attached to a laptop keyboard to be used as a fully functional Windows PC.
+The vibrant 13.5-inch monitor can be used with a Surface Pen and any graphics program to create beautiful illustrations.
+It can also be attached to a laptop keyboard to be used as a fully functional Windows PC.

 Draw on with these great drawing tablets

-The best drawing tablets for one reader will differ from the next, depending on your seriousness as an artist, your budget, and whether or not you'll want to use it for non-artistic purposes.
+The best drawing tablets for one person will differ from the next, depending on your seriousness as an artist, your budget, and whether or not you'll want to use it for non-artistic purposes.

 For a dedicated tablet for doodling or professional art, Wacom is a reliable brand to being your search.
 The Wacom One is simple yet intuitive — perfect for beginners and intermediate graphic artists.
 The stylus doesn't need to be charged, so no unexpected delays when inspiration strikes, and the surface friction will make the 13.3-inch display feel like a true paper canvas.
 Professionals, meanwhile, will probably prefer the more robust Wacom Cintiq with a massive 22-inch display, improved pen tech for more accurate pressure sensing, and a wider color gamut.
 Plus, register either tablet, and you'll get access to free trials of some of the best drawing apps.

-If you want to explore your artistic talent but aren't sure if you want a tablet just for art, we recommend picking one of the best Android tablets, which usually have beautiful displays, accurate styluses, and the processing power to easily handle high-end graphic design apps—but are also designed for casual use.
-Our Samsung Galaxy Tab S7 review shows the power and versatility of the Tab lineup in general, but we recommend the Galaxy Tab S7 Plus for the simple reason that the upgrade gives you an extra 1.4 inches of screen space for your sketches.
+If you want to explore your artistic talent but aren't sure if you want a tablet just for art, we recommend picking one of the best Android tablets, which usually have beautiful displays, accurate styluses, and the processing power to handle high-end graphic design apps easily—but are also designed for casual use.
+Our Samsung Galaxy Tab S7 review shows the power and versatility of the Tab lineup in general.
+Still, we recommend the Galaxy Tab S7 Plus for the simple reason that the upgrade gives you an extra 1.4 inches of screen space for your sketches.

 We may earn a commission for purchases using our links.
 Learn more.